 It’s worth considering whether or not the person is actually asking for advice.
 I’ve noticed something interesting in this respect on my own blog.
 I typically conclude my posts with a question to try to generate dialogue.
 On some posts, I’ve noticed that this gets interpreted as asking for advice.

-It’s okay if people want to give advice, but it does show that what seems like a request for advice may not have originally been intended that way.
+It’s okay if people want to give advice; however, it does show that what seems like a request for advice may not have originally been intended that way.

 It’s also useful to consider is how much is known about the context.
 I find it fascinating when people who aren’t familiar with me or my blog at all will read a single post and comment with advice that doesn’t even remotely apply to me, which of course they wouldn’t realize because they don’t know me from a hole in the ground.

 Another potentially tricky situation is when someone explicitly asks for advice but then doesn’t seem to be receptive to advice when it’s actually given.
 Was the request for advice not genuine to begin with?
 Are some particular factors on the advice-giver’s side unwelcome?
 Or some of both?
 That’s a particularly tough situation to navigate, as it seems likely that neither party is feeling great about the interaction.

 When advice misses the mark

 Then you have the medical advice-givers who are way off the mark.
 I’m talking about the really out there advice like you should stop taking medications and go for a walk instead.
 Is it worth it to point out how off the mark these people are?
 Or is it better to just ignore it and move on?
 Not too long ago, I had a comment on a post about my health that I considered beyond out there and venturing into the territory of bizarre, and I decided it was probably better to just not even go there.
 It did stick with me enough to inspire this post, though, so clearly, it had an effect.